St Peter-in-Ely

-St Peter-in-Ely or St Peter's Church, Ely, is a Church of England Proprietary Chapel in Ely, Cambridgeshire, England, located on Broad Street.
+St Peter-in-Ely or St Peter's Church, Ely, is a Church of England proprietary chapel in Ely, Cambridgeshire, England, located on Broad Street.
 The chapel is in the Diocese of Ely and follows the Anglo-Catholic or high-church tradition of the Church of England.

 It is a stone structure in the Early Decorated Period style and consists of chancel, nave, south porch and south-west bell turret with one bell.
 The architects responsible are named in a contemporary press report as 'St Aubyn and Wadling of London'.
-Mr H.J.
-Wadling attended the dedication service as 'architect'.
+H. J. Wadling attended the dedication service as 'architect'.
 The east window is a notable work from the studio of Charles Eamer Kempe and there is a wooden screen and rood loft designed by Sir Ninian Comper.

 The building opened for worship in 1890 with the intention of ministering to those living and working in Ely's riverside district.

 History

-In the late 1880s Catharine Maria Sparke, widow of Canon Edward Bowyer Sparke (son of Bowyer Sparke), decided to build a church in memory of her husband, who had been keenly aware of the need for a church for Ely's riverside district.
+In the late 1880s Catharine Maria Sparke, widow of Canon Edward Bowyer Sparke (son of Bowyer Sparke, Bishop of Ely), decided to build a church in memory of her husband, who had been keenly aware of the need for a church for Ely's riverside district.
 The new church was built at a cost of £5,000 on land that had previously been an orchard.
 On St Peter's Day 1889 the foundation stone was laid, and on 30 June 1890 the church was dedicated to St Peter by the Bishop of Ely, Lord Alwyne Compton and opened for worship.

 Maria Sparke established a trust for the building and establishment of the church and for the provision of a priest or curate, who would be responsible for holding services in accordance with the Doctrines and Liturgies of the Church of England.

-As a Proprietary Chapel, St Peter-in-Ely is owned and administered by the Trustees of St Peter's Church, a Registered Charity.
+As a proprietary chapel, St Peter-in-Ely is owned and administered by the Trustees of St Peter's Church, a registered charity.